fatfish-lab/aquarium-documentation/src/web/applications/views.md

 On top of the application, you have a button `Advanced edition` to see the JSON data of the view.

-<$>[info]
+> [!info]
-There is a special preset called `advanced`.
+> There is a special preset called `advanced`.
 It allows you to edit the column as code, without loosing your changes.
+>

-So, if you use the `advanced edition` button, do not modify the columns that are not using the `advanced` preset.
+> So, if you use the `advanced edition` button, do not modify the columns that are not using the `advanced` preset.
 You will loose your changes.
-<$>

 ## Advanced edition